K\"ahler immersions of K\"ahler-Ricci solitons into definite or indefinite complex space forms: Proof of Theorem

 where $D^g_p$ is the diastasis relative to $p$.
 These coordinates, uniquely defined up to a unitary transformation, are called {\em the Bochner or normal coordinates} with respect to the point $p$ (cfr. \cite{note, boc, Cal}).

-In the proof of Theorem \ref{mainteor} we need the following result. \begin{prop} Let $(M, g)$ be a \K\ manifold which can be \K\ immersed into an $N$-dimensional definite or indefinite complex space form $(S, g_c)$ of constant holomorphic sectional curvature $2c$.
+The following proposition, interesting on its own sake, will be used in the proof of Theorem \ref{mainteor}.\begin{prop} Let $(M, g)$ be a \K\ manifold which can be \K\ immersed into an $N$-dimensional definite or indefinite complex space form $(S, g_c)$ of constant holomorphic sectional curvature $2c$.
 Let $p\in M$ and $\{z_1, \dots , z_n\}$ Bochner's coordinates in a neighborhood $U$ of a point $p\in M$ where the diastasis $D^g_p$ is defined.
 Then

 and

 \end{prop}